AlaShiban/azure-content/articles/cache-dotnet-how-to-use-azure-redis-cache.md

 <a name="what-is"></a>
 ## What is Azure Redis Cache?

-Microsoft Azure Redis Cache, currently in preview, is based on the popular open source Redis Cache.
+[WACOM.INTRO]Microsoft Azure Redis Cache, currently in preview, is based on the popular open source Redis Cache.
 It gives you access to a secure, dedicated Redis cache, managed by Microsoft.
-A cache created using Azure Redis Cache is accessible from any application within Microsoft Azure.
+A cache created using Azure Redis Cache is accessible from any application within Microsoft Azure.[/WACOM.INTRO]

 Microsoft Azure Redis Cache is available in two tiers: